 The second year provides students the opportunity to broaden the foundation laid in the first year.
-That aim is reflected in the faculty's recommendation that students take four core courses during the second year:

-(1) Administrative Law, (2) Corporations or Enterprise Organization, (3) Evidence, and (4) Federal Income Taxation.
+That aim is reflected in the faculty's recommendation that students take four core courses during the second year: (1) Administrative Law, (2) Corporations or Corporations and Partnerships, (3) Evidence, and (4) Federal Income Taxation.

-The importance of broadening of a different kind is reflected in the requirement (effective with the class entering in the fall of 1983) that all students take a "perspective course," that is, a course offering perspective on current United States law and legal institutions through a theoretical or comparative approach or the use of another discipline.
+The importance of broadening of a different kind is reflected in the requirement that all students take a "perspective course," that is, a course offering perspective on current United States law and legal institutions through a theoretical or comparative approach or the use of another discipline.
 Although the dean of students can allow deferral to the third year for good reason, the requirement must normally be satisfied in the second year.
 Offerings in such fields as legal history, legal theory, and comparative law meeting the perspective requirement are listed each year before registration.

 Before graduation three other course requirements must be satisfied.
 The first is a writing requirement, described in detail on pages 19-20.
 Second, all students must take one of several courses dealing with issues of professional responsibility.
-Finally, beginning with the class entering in the fall of 1983, all students must take one of several courses emphasizing the application of legal theory and doctrine in the performance of fundamental lawyer tasks such as interviewing, fact investigation, counseling, negotiation, drafting, and advocacy.
-Various current electives meet that requirement, including

-Interviewing and Counseling, Lawyer as a Negotiator, Legal Aid I, Problems in Legislation, and Trial Advocacy.
+Finally, all students must take one of several courses emphasizing the application of legal theory and doctrine in the performance of fundamental lawyer tasks such as interviewing, fact investigation, counseling, negotiation, drafting, and advocacy.
+Various current electives meet that requirement, including Interviewing and Counseling, Negotiations for Lawyers, Legal Aid I, Legislation, and Trial Advocacy.
 A full list of courses meeting the professional responsibility requirement and "skills requirement" is issued each year before registration.

 The third year of law study furnishes the opportunity to diversify through pursuit of individual interests.
 A wide range of elective courses including many seminars and problem courses holds out that prospect.
 The third year also permits concentration through in-depth study of a single field.
-To encourage that use of the third year, the school offers students (beginning with the class entering in the fall of 1983) the opportunity to concentrate in any of four areas: (1) advocacy, (2) business law and regulation, (3) general practice, or (4) public law.
+To encourage that use of the third year, the school offers students the opportunity to concentrate in any of four areas: (1) advocacy, (2) business law and regulation, (3) general practice, or (4) public law.
 The concentration option is described in detail on page 22.
-The school also offers a J.D degree with specialization in international legal affairs, as described on page 22.
+The school also offers a J.D. degree with specialization in international legal affairs, as described on pages 22-23.

 In some heavily elected upperclass courses the school provides course alternatives or double sections.
 Despite the flexibility that option allows students, scheduling constraints often require that large courses most frequently taken by second-year students conflict with courses generally taken in the third year.
-In preparing the course schedule, the school may schedule the recommended core courses plus Commercial Law, Process of Property Transmission, and Trusts and Estates I in conflict with such courses as Antitrust Law, Conflict of Laws, Criminal Procedure, Debtor-Creditor Law, Federal Courts, and Trial Advocacy, which are heavily elected by third-year students.
+In preparing the course schedule, the school may schedule the recommended core courses plus Commercial Law, Estate Planning, and Trusts and Estates I in conflict with such courses as Antitrust Law, Conflict of Laws, Criminal Procedure, Debtor-Creditor Law, Federal Courts, and Trial Advocacy, which are heavily elected by third-year students.